Composite fillings are getting more and more popular nowadays. They mimic the natural appearance and do not require much tooth structure remover.

-- Tooth-colored composite fillings are attached directly to the tooth so your dentist does not need to remove much tooth structure.
+- They are attached directly to the tooth so your dentist does not need to remove much tooth structure

-- Composite fillings restore up to 90% of the natural tooth strength.
+- White fillings restore up to 90% of the natural tooth strength

-- With time bacteria and oral contamination can pass through composite filling and cause tooth decay under the surface of filling.
-It can lead to serious tooth damage.
+- With time bacteria and oral contamination can pass through filling and cause tooth decay under the surface of filling.
+It can lead to serious tooth damage (coronal leakage)

-The most durable and aesthetic alternatives to tooth-colored composite fillings are custom made ceramic inlays/onlays.
-They do not change color with a time and cannot be damaged by alcohol and last longer.Request your appointment now
+The most durable and aesthetic alternatives to tooth-colored composite fillings are custom made ceramic fillings or Inlays/Onlays.

 They do not change color with time and cannot be damaged by alcohol and last longer.
 Your dentist will prepare a damaged tooth surface and will take a print of your jaw.
 This print will be sent to a dental laboratory, where a qualified dental technician will fabricate custom made Inlays/Onlay.